 Watch the Video:

-(listen to Maya as she reads the book in English and shares some final and in-process art)
+(listen to Maya as she reads the book and shares some final and in-process art)

 Playful ink and watercolor illustrations support a powerful journey that touches on bullying in the founding history of the US, how that history may still be impacting kids and families today, and ways to use creativity and self-respect in the face of negative messages for all marginalized communities.
 The first part of the book briefly acknowledges the United States’ past and present and shows some basic forms of activism that kids engage in.
 The next part talks about walking away from a bully or de-escalation and focusing on how to take care of yourself and community.
 Finally practical ways creativity and portraiture can be used to support self-respect and spread respect in community are explored.
-Communities reflected include Native Americans, African Americans, Mexican Americans, Chicanx, LGBTQ Americans, disabled Americans, Americans who identify as women and girls, Muslim and Sikh Americans and Asian Americans.
+Communities reflected include Native Americans, African Americans, Mexican Americans, Chicanx, LGBTQ Americans, disabled Americans, Americans who identify as women and girls, Muslim and Sikh Americans, Jewish Americans and Asian Americans.
 The back includes related resources and referrals.
+Hardcover version also includes a reading guide for adults, community project and art & witnessing worksheets to copy.
+Paperback version just includes the art & witnessing worksheets.

 Award-winning children’s book artist and author Maya Gonzalez draws from 20 years working with kids using her Claiming Face curriculum, to provide a place for kids to land during difficult times and counteract the impact of oppression with truth, expression and personal creative power.As stories surface near and far about increased harassment in the schools and on the streets, we know how important it is for our kids to see us center and value our lives and communities.
 This book is an opportunity to talk more about what’s going on, how it fits into the history of bullying in the US and what we can do about it, while providing a structure to use our creative power to stay strong and focused on ourselves.